percyhanna/mocha-rice/README.md

 Thanks to Brad Phelan's work on mocha-rice, I'm using his gem as a starting point to make a similar gem, but with Mocha instead.
-I know that mocha_rails already exists, but I didn't like how the assets were part of the release.
+I know that mocha_rails already exists, but I didn't like how the assets were part of the gem itself.
 Looking to improve on this by using npm_assets to load the Mocha dependencies dynamically.